Body Image and Aging

 The pressure society places on us to look younger than our years can be overwhelming… and discouraging.
 Don’t fall for the ruse.
-Don’t try to be something you are not.
+You don’t have to try to be something you’re not.
 We are older, and that’s the normal progression of life.
-It is perfectly natural for our bodies to change as we age.
+It’s perfectly natural for our bodies to change as we age.

 Remember, along with the physical changes of age come many wondrous gifts.
 Experience.
 Knowledge.
 Understanding.
 Growth.
 Love.
 Friendships.
 Appreciation.
-Concentrate on the positives in your life and what you can do to care for and celebrate your aging body.
+Concentrate on the positives in your life and the things you can do to care for and celebrate your aging body.

-The following suggestions may help you respect your body and accept the changes that come with age:
+The following suggestions may help you genuinely appreciate and respect your body and accept the changes that come with age.

 A Few Helpful Suggestions

 - Let go of the need to look younger.
 Having a youthful attitude is great, but fighting to look 20 years younger can be defeating.
 It’s impossible to win.
 Refocus.
 Embrace the age you are today.
 Concentrate on looking and feeling the best and healthiest you can be right now.